Policies and Protocols

 A flexible, hybrid course model employs a socially distanced, on-campus experience combined with synchronous and asynchronous virtual participation.
 In this model, many courses will have “mixed attendance,” that is, during any one class session some students will be in the classroom while others participate remotely.
 Courses scheduled in spaces where safety and social distancing guidelines can be met will be able to meet on campus as planned.
 For graduate level courses, schools and colleges will be handling this situation based on the content of the courses and the circumstances of their graduate populations.
-Specific details can be found here.

 Options in lab and clinical based courses are being explored to help ensure that opportunities for essential hands-on skills are available.
 Your professors or program director will communicate attendance schedules and options.